-The reservation is not a boarding pass.
-Before departure, go to the special place in port and exchange the reservation number for the card.
+The reservation is not always a boarding pass.
+You can check directly on company website of they use e-tickets.
+If not, before departure, go to the special place in port and exchange the reservation number for the card.

 Additional tip – in Piraeus these places are located right next to the terminal, so do not worry that everything is closed when you get to the port gates.